blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

 ## Compression with Quadtrees

-Quadtrees can be used for compression.
+Quadtrees could be used for compression.
 To give an intuition, we will talk about a simple application on images.
 For the sake of simplicity, we'll only consider black and white images.

 At the simplest level, images are grids of pixels.
 If we consider a black and white image, we could for example create an image where each pixel contains a value between 0 and 255 (the reason being, it fits nicely on a byte), 0 being absolute black while 255 being absolute white.